Research programme

 Five papers, five manifestos

 A systematic research programme on governed intelligence for regulated industries.
-All papers co-authored by Witold Reichhart and Arnaud Gelas.
+Co-authored with Arnaud Gelas.
+All five published on SSRN.

 The causal spine

-Enterprise AI fails because of dynamics blindness (A) → the resolution is architectural (B) → the architecture works because ten traditions converge on requirements (C) → the practitioner methodology includes epistemic immunity (D) → when the architecture runs at sufficient depth, it produces governed initiative (E).
+Enterprise AI fails because of dynamics blindness (A) → the resolution is architectural (B) → ten independent traditions converge on the same requirements (C) → the practitioner methodology includes epistemic immunity (D) → at sufficient depth, governed initiative emerges (E).

 SSRN working papers